-As part of our pivot to an integrated operating company, we are developing shared operations strategies across the companies in our Electronics and Hydraulics segments to leverage the breadth of this global footprint and depth of our manufacturing capabilities.
-In support of our mission to "Think and Act Globally", we are actively driving "in the region, for the region" manufacturing.
-These initiatives are better aligning supply chain and manufacturing value streams with customers geographically to shorten lead times, reduce inventory, optimize cost and mitigate the risks of global supply.
-Established manufacturing centers provide scale in North America, and centers in both Asia and Europe are expanding to meet growing global demand.
-Manufacturing locations in the US, Italy, Mexico, UK, China and India provide a range of manufacturing options.
+As part of our transformation to an integrated operating company, we have developed a unified operations strategy across the companies in our Electronics and Hydraulics segments.
+This strategy leverages the breadth of our global footprint and depth of our manufacturing capabilities.

+In support of our mission to "Think and Act Globally", we are driving "in the region, for the region" manufacturing to better align supply chain and manufacturing value streams with customers geographically to shorten lead times, reduce inventory, optimize costs, and mitigate global supply risks.
+Established manufacturing centers provide scale in North America, and we continue to expand centers in both Asia and Europe to meet growing global demand.
+Manufacturing locations in the U.S., Mexico, Italy, Germany, South Korea, China and India provide a range of manufacturing options.